GeoscienceAustralia/dea-orchestration/lambda_functions/stac/README.md

 This file contains cross product information such as `license, contact, provider` and specific to each product that part of the `STAC catalog`.

-A product is identified by its *prefix* within a specific S3 bucket (typically [dea-public-data](https://data.dea.ga.gov.au/)).
+Each product is identified by its
+*prefix* within an S3 bucket (typically [dea-public-data](https://data.dea.ga.gov.au/)).

 Different versions of the same product are identified by their *prefix*.
 Different prefixes are viewed as different products.
-The `name` of the product is typically the `product name` of a `datacube indexed product`.
+The `name` of the product is usually the `product name` from a datacube index.

 The `catalog structure` of the product must be specified.
-This structure is an ordered list of `templates` that are conformant of `python parse library`.
-Please, ensure following rules when writing the catalog structure:
+This structure is an ordered list of templates strings.
+The following rules should be followed when defining the catalog structure:

 1. The last template specify a **STAC catalog** that hold **STAC item** links.
 Each of these **STAC item** correspond to a `dataset` of the respective product and has a